johnpalalia/ETL-Exercise/README.md

 # ETL-Exercise

 Healthcare company stock data was pulled from Nasdaq and uploaded into a database.
 Additionally, the number of company sponsored clinical trials were uploaded into the database.
+These data sets were chosen to monitor the number of clinical trials of publicly traded healthcare companies.

 *Extract*